euratom-software/calcam/docs/source/api_examples.rst

 	import matplotlib.pyplot as plt
 	import numpy as np

+	# Note that including "if __name__ == '__main__' is actually important here;
+	# because the geometry matrix calculation uses multiprocessing, this
+	# python file will be imported in each child thread and if we omit this
+	# if statement, lots of bad things will happen.
+	if __name__ == '__main__':
 		# Load the raydata (see previous example for how to generate raydata)
 		raydata = calcam.RayData('my_raydata.nc')

 		# Make a grid with 1cm grid cells in the poloidal plane on to which to invert.
 		# This will use the wall contour from the 'MAST' CAD model
-	grid = calcam.gm.squaregrid('MAST',cell_size=1e-2,zmax=-1.6)
+		grid = calcam.gm.squaregrid('MAST',cell_size=1e-2,zmax=-0.6)

 		# We can plot the grid to check it looks OK:
 		grid.plot()
 		plt.show()

 		# Now we have our grid and raydata, we can make a geometry matrix:
-	geom_mat = calcam.GeometryMatrix(grid,raydata)
+		geom_mat = calcam.gm.GeometryMatrix(grid,raydata)

 		# We probably want to save it, so we can use it to invert any images from this camera.
 		geom_mat.save('my_geom_mat.npz')

-	# If we want to use MATLAB to do the inversions instead, we can also save it in MATLAB format:
+		# If we want to use MATLAB to do the inversions, we can also save it in MATLAB format:
 		geom_mat.save('my_geom_mat.mat')

-	# If we need to make the matrix smaller to make the inversion computation easier, we can
+		# If we need to make the matrix smaller to make the inversion computation easier,
-	# tell it to bin the camera image, e.g. in 4x4 pixel blocks:
+		#  we can tell it to bin the camera image, e.g. in 4x4 pixel blocks:
 		geom_mat.set_binning(4)

 		# We could also inspect the number of sight-lines passing through each grid cell,
 		# to get an idea of the camera's coverage of the reconstruction domain.
 		coverage = geom_mat.get_los_coverage()
 		geom_mat.grid.plot(coverage,cblabel='Number of sight-lines')
 		plt.show()

 Now let's imagine we have an image from the camera in a (height x width) NumPy array called ``image``, which we want to invert.
 The actual solver for :math:`Ax = b` to do the inversion is beyond the scope of Calcam, so let's assume your sparse matrix solver of choice is a function with call signature ``x = my_solver(A,b)``, where ``x`` will be a 1D vector containing the result, ``A`` is the geometry matrix and ``b`` is the input data vector.
 We would then do the tomographic inversion like so: